Q: Should I heat my chicken coop in the winter?

-A: We don't recommend you heat your coop unless your temps regularly drop below freezing...
+A: We don't recommend you heat your coop unless your temps regularly drop well below freezing...
 Seriously!
 Chickens adapt to the cold weather over time.
 Their body metabolism actually changes along with the seasons.
 When you heat your coop, the birds will never get used to the colder outside temperature -- so if the heat were to accidentally cut out causing a sudden change in temperature, you could lose your entire flock overnight.
 We've seen it happen.

 ALSO, heated coops can catch on fire!
 We've heard from customers who have had this happen, and even one of our employees suffered a devastating chicken coop fire started by a heat lamp.